Healthy Homes Assessment Melling

 Melling Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Melling and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Melling and New Zealand rental houses where it’s reasonably practicable to install.

 From July 1st 2021

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes